 Instead of Using Ice, Freeze Foods to Eat Later

 Make soupy foods ahead of time and freeze them into ice packs!
 This way, everything in your ice chest won’t be covered in water AND you’ll have food ready for the second day.
 This works great for shorter weekend trips so you won’t have to leave camp to search for extra ice.
 Some great foods for this tip are soups and chili which will warm you up at night and are quick and easy to reheat over a camp stove.
+Some more great camping food can be found here.

 Source: Field & Stream